5 Ways To Get Your Zone 5b Garden Ready For The Growing Season

 This is the perfect time to shed the layers of winter and embrace the transition to the season ahead.
 It’s hard wired within us.
 Like sunflowers turning their faces towards the sun, we too feel an irresistible pull towards the great outdoors as the days grow longer and the warmth of spring rejuvenates us.
 It’s time to emerge from hibernation!
 Mother Nature is slowly waking our natural world up.

-We get so excited about nice weather that we forget the -10 night we had just a few days ago.
-We need to keep in mind that while the ambient temperature might be warming up, the soil temperature will still be cold, if not still somewhat frozen.
+We get so excited about nice weather that we often forget that we can have 4 summer like days and then a few nights below zero again.
+It's important to keep in mind that while the ambient temperature might be warming up, the soil temperature will still be quite cold.
 Think of the soil like a lake; just because the air temperature is warm doesn't mean the water is, and it takes time for the lake to warm up.

-1. Start planting cool-season crops - While it might still be too cold to plant all the vegetables, you can start planting cool-season crops like lettuce and peas.
+1. Start planting cool-season crops - While it might still be too cold to plant all the vegetables, you can start planting cool-season crops like radishes, lettuce and peas.
 These vegetables thrive when it’s cool and can tolerate frosts, making them perfect for planting early in the season when the temperature still fluctuates a lot.
-Let’s not forget we sometimes get snow in April.
+Flowers that love cool temperatures are poppies, bachelor buttons and calendula.

 2. Begin preparing the soil - It's never too early to start preparing your soil.
 Clear away any debris, weeds, remove old plants from last year and work in some compost or other organic matter to enrich the soil.

-3. Start seedlings indoors - If you're eager to get a jumpstart on the growing season, you can start seeds indoors.
-Think cucumbers and tomatoes for vegetables, basil and mint for herbs and cosmos and zinnias for flowers.
+3. Start seedlings indoors - If you're eager to get a jumpstart on the growing season, now is the time to start seeds indoors.
+Think cucumbers and tomatoes for vegetables, basil and dill for herbs and cosmos, sunflowers and zinnias for flowers.
 These are all easy to start from seed.

-5. Gardening in April requires patience and not rush planting warm-season crops until the soil has had time to warm up fully.
+5. Gardening in April requires patience.
+Don't rush planting warm-season crops until the soil has had time to warm up fully.
 Take this time to dream and plan out your garden.
 Bask in the miracle of the transformation of a seed to you growing delicious food and beautiful flowers.